-In this workshop you'll learn the language's powerful, developer-friendly features, how they relate to what you know already, and to safely and incrementally migrate existing Java codebases to Kotlin.
+In this real world Kotlin development workshop you'll learn how to take advantage of Java without its verbosity using Kotlin's powerful and accessible features for lighter and more expressive development, how they relate to what you know already, and how to safely, incrementally and seamlessly migrate your existing Java codebases to Kotlin.

 Learn how to: